 Especially in the early days of the relationship we can feel an electric thrill from touching, hearing or seeing our lover.
-We have an urge to touch them and to be touched by them.
-For women this is an emotional thrill but for men, the desire is genitally focused involving sexual arousal.
+We have a desire to be physically close and to hold them.
+For women this is an emotional thrill but for men, the desire is genitally focused and includes arousal.
 When we are young the novelty of these new emotions can result in tremendous emotional highs and lows.
-If we feel overwhelmed by such feelings, confiding in someone we trust may help to keep things in perspective.
+If we feel overwhelmed by such emotions, confiding in someone we trust may help us keep our feelings in perspective.

 … there seems to be no single factor which is more important for the maintenance of a marriage than the determination, the will that that marriage shall be maintained.
 (Alfred Kinsey 1953)